 Have You Ever Considered Osso Buco with Beef Shanks

-I love classic osso buco (AW-soh BOO-koh) made with veal shanks braised in wine, stock, and a whole bunch of vegetable ingredients.
-However, some home cooks are not thrilled with using veal as an ingredient, and others may find it too expensive, so I decided to try beef shanks and see if it made a difference.
+I love classic osso buco (AW-soh BOO-koh), made with veal shanks braised in wine, stock, and a mix of vegetables.
+However, some home cooks are hesitant to use veal, and others find it too expensive.
+So, I decided to try beef shanks and see if they could offer a similar experience.

-I made some changes to my veal Osso Buco recipe.
-Besides substituting beef for veal, I took some shortcuts to make the recipe faster to prep and easier to make at home, but that's not what affected the outcome of the dish.
+I made several adjustments to my veal Osso Buco recipe, starting with substituting beef for veal.
+I also took a few shortcuts to speed up prep and make the dish easier to prepare at home, but those changes weren’t what affected the dish’s outcome.

-The beef shanks are not as flavorful or tender as the veal shanks.
-Maybe I didn't cook the beef shanks as long as they needed to be cooked, but after two hours, they were a little dry, and the meat didn't fall off the bone as veal shanks do.
+Beef shanks don’t have the same flavor and tenderness as veal shanks.
+Maybe I didn’t cook them long enough, but after two hours, the beef was a bit dry, and the meat didn’t fall off the bone like veal shanks do.

-The sauce from braising the meat in the wine and stock with all those vegetables is still incredible.
-I can't wait to serve the leftovers on wide pasta noodles with all that wonderful sauce.
+Still, the braising sauce—rich with wine, stock, and vegetables—was incredible.
+I can’t wait to serve the leftovers over wide pasta noodles, soaking up all that wonderful sauce.

-We served the osso buco with delicious baby Yukon Gold mashed potatoes, which my wife expertly prepared, and a spring mix salad with her favorite commercial dressing.
+We paired the osso buco with creamy mashed Yukon Gold potatoes and a spring mix salad with my wife’s favorite dressing.

 📖 Recipe